guriben/gwencam/README.md

 * basic admin
 * FOSS

-The quickest solution is therefore motionEyeOS.
-But with a view to either provide customisations to this software or to create something more custom, while adhering to the principles of being decent human beings and sharing cool stuff.
+The quickest solution is therefore basic "Motion".
+We start there, building on the work of others where possible...But with a view to either provide improvements to this software or to create something more custom, while adhering to the principles of being decent human beings and sharing cool stuff.

 ### Basic First Attempt
 On your phone: